 Reviews are always viewed as indicators of quality, authenticity, and trust for any business, service or product.
-Most reviews across platforms like Facebook, Google and Yelp are submitted by users and cannot be controlled from your end; you could still find and showcase the positive ones in the SERPs thanks to schema markups.
+Most reviews across platforms like Facebook, Google and Yelp, are submitted by users and cannot be controlled from your end; you could still find and showcase the positive ones in the SERPs thanks to schema markups.

 Markups for Reviews and Ratings

 There are plenty of options in the markup vocabulary for reviews and ratings, and you can check them out on the website.
-Google has support for ratings for products, businesses, music, movies and a whole lot of things, so the possibilities are endless for how well you do by implementing a good markup.
+Google has support for ratings for products, businesses, music, movies and a whole lot of things, so the possibilities are endless for how well you do by implementing a proper markup.
 There are two types of review schema markups, single review-single rating as well as aggregate ratings.

 Single Review with Single Rating

 Things are pretty easy if you use markups for individual reviews.
-You can add all sorts of things into your code, like product name, review body, author, rating, publishing date and publisher.
+You can add all sorts of stuff into your code, like product name, review body, author, rating, publishing date and publisher.
 You will need to keep the rating scale in mind (Google uses a 5-point system by default) and customize your markups on that basis.